The Need for A Primary Birth Unit is Overdue!

-In 2010, a group of women envisaged a unique, “state of the art” integrated birth-parenting centre to best meet the needs of West Auckland women and their families, as per this video this facility would include;
+In 2010, a group of local women envisaged a unique, “state of the art” integrated birth-parenting centre to optimally meet the needs of West Auckland women and their families, as per this video this facility would include;

 - Physiologically appropriate birthing spaces,

-- Family friendly post-natal rooms, with a communal areas,
+- Family friendly post-natal rooms, with communal areas,

 - A drop-in centre for women, with breastfeeding supportive services,